-Today’s show is all about Music, Place, and Influence: We start with one local artist who’s really making some noise with her debut EP, Alive Today!
-Singer/songwriter, Christie Palazzolo is up first.
+Today’s show is all about Music, Place, and Influence.
+We begin with a conversation with Singer/songwriter, Christie Palazzolo, who’s really making some noise with her debut EP, Alive Today.

-And later in the show – we talk about The ties between architecture and science.
-Building a sense of place for healing and discovery.
-If you’re a designer, an architect, a healer, a hospital worker – or if you’re in school for design or architecture – or the health sciences, or even if you’re not feeling right about your surroundings – you’ll want to tune in for our second guest (yes, it weird how all these things go together – and yet they do), … renowned immunologist, speaker and author of Healing Spaces, Dr. Esther Sternberg joins us on the show.
+And later in the show – we talk about the healing ties that can exist between architecture and science.
+If you’re a designer, an architect, a healer, a hospital worker – or if you’re in school for design or architecture – or the health sciences, or even if you’re not feeling right about your surroundings – you’ll want to tune in for our second guest, renowned immunologist, speaker, and author of Healing Spaces, Dr. Esther Sternberg joins us on the show.
 You will find her work fascinating!

 Speaking of healing – when you tune into this show, you will note that, yes, I sound different… Full disclosure: I have a cold – and it’s making me sound, like a cross between the Dirty Jobs guy, Mike Rowe, and Maude from Golden Girls… :) I digress... the show must go on!